tanlull/astra-langchain-chatbot/README.md

 export COHERE_API_KEY=""

 ```
+## For Windows Users (For macos and linus users, please skip)

+Assumption: you have/use powershell
+Install Python using this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-windows-10)
+Install nodejs using this [guide](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows)
+Install Git and VSCode, if required
+For exporting environment variables, you will need to add the environment variables in the system settings as documented [here](https://www.computerhope.com/issues/ch000549.htm).
+Alternatively, if you have admin privileges, you can do so using powershell using commands [here](https://lazyadmin.nl/powershell/set-environment-variable/)

+## Ready for launch

 1. Run the Colab notebook to load data into DataStax Astra.
 2. Navigate to the folder `cd backend`
 3. Navigate to `constants.py` and change `ASTRA_COLLECTION_NAME =` value to your collection